6 Things You Need To Know To Safely Compost Dog Poop At Home

 Basically, composting is a controlled process of organic material degradation.
 This process is also known as "breakdown" and gives rise to compost or humus.

-Dog waste is an organic element and, therefore, can be transformed into compost.
+As an organic material, dog waste can be transformed into compost.
 In fact, this is a usual process in nature that takes place without human intervention, only that dog poop should not be left outdoors to let nature take care of it.
 Why?
 Because its amount of bacteria could be harmful to health.
 We will talk about this in the next point.

 Now, if dog poop can be composted, why not compost it?
 Nothing is wasted but is transformed.